Is GW190521 a gravitational wave echo of wormhole remnant from another universe?: Discussion

 \section{Discussion}

 In this paper, we investigate the possibility of interpreting GW190521 as an echo produced by a postmerger wormhole, created from the inspiral and merger of BBHs in another universe and connecting it to our own.
-Our result indicates that our echo-for-wormhole model yields a network SNR comparable to that of the BBHs model reported by LIGO-Virgo collaboration, thus our model might be a viable and informative hypothesis for the GW190521 event.
+Our result indicates that our echo-for-wormhole model yields a network SNR comparable to that of the BBHs model reported by the LVK collaboration, and our analysis provides a proof-of-principle framework to test such an interpretation for the GW190521 event.

 It is usually thought that the ringdown signals of wormhole consist of a series of continuous echo pulses, here we consider GW190521 as the first pulse and other undetectable assuming that the wormhole rapidly pinches off and eventually collapses into a black hole \cite{Wang:2018mlp} or the amplitudes of subsequent echoes fall below the sensitivity threshold of current detectors, e.g.\cite{Abedi:2021tti}.
 The issues on the physical reliability of our model are interesting for further studying.
 The Morris-Thorne wormhole requires the matter with negative energy around the wormhole throat \cite{Poisson:1995sv}, which might be related to current cosmological observations, e.g.\cite{Ye:2020btb,Wang:2024hwd}.
 Recent other possible observations for wormholes have been explored e.g.\cite{Chen:2022tog,Chen:2024tss}.
-The current Bayesian results indicate that our model is not superior to the BBHs model, however, it might be expected that future enhancements to the echo-for-wormhole waveform templates, incorporating more detailed physical characteristics, hold the potential to significantly improve the corresponding Bayesian factor.
+The current Bayesian results indicate that the BBH hypothesis is favored over our model, and it might be expected that future enhancements to the echo-for-wormhole waveform templates, incorporating more detailed physical characteristics, will be important to assess the robustness of the Bayes factor.